vitorpavinato/myMacBookAir/README.md

 8. Install 1password (from Appstore) --> I hope to replace this for Proton Pass

 9. NTSF for mac (from Seagate, it is not working)

+## TODO's:
+- Split this file in different subfolders;
+- Make for each a short tutorial (e.g. how to setup a computer for bioinformatics);
+- Create a icon for this repository.